 Phones come in all types and brands, including the Samsung Galaxy series, the iPhone, LG K series, and more.
 Before you make your purchase, you can always take a moment to compare the most popular smartphone specifications with our smartphone comparison tool.
 Of course, you don't have to purchase a phone.

 You can also purchase a tablet or a wearable or even bring your own phone with T-Mobile.
+In fact, you can purchase a used, refurbished T-Mobile phone for cheap and bring the phone to the carrier.
+You can also check out our guide to cheap T-Mobile phones.
 However, your phone will more-than-likely need to be unlocked.
 Fortunately, we have a guide detailing the process of unlocking your phone.

 Read More: T-Mobile isn't the only carrier to feature a bring your own device program.
 Be sure to research the terms, including phone compatibility, provided by each carrier.